ShaunCurtis/Blazr.Demo.Components/Documents/A-Deep-Dive-into-the-Component/Introduction.md

 }
 ```

-To get some output add a line of code to `Attach`.
+To get output, add a line of code to `Attach`.

 ```csharp
 public class Minimal : IComponent